 Lutes freshman Lauren Larson did her part to try to tie things up, firing two shots within the first 11 minutes of the second period.
-Taylor Collinsworth (Soph., Bend, Ore.) saved the first, one of three stops she made for the game, and the second went wide as PLU failed to convert on its most significant offensive attack of the afternoon.
+Taylor Collinsworth (Jr., Bend, Ore.) saved the first, one of three stops she made for the game, and the second went wide as PLU failed to convert on its most significant offensive attack of the afternoon.

-Linfield won just one corner, taken by Emma Vukic (Fr., Bainbridge Island, Wash.), and took a single shot, from Fellows, over the final 45 minutes.
+Linfield won just one corner, taken by Emma Vukic (Soph., Bainbridge Island, Wash.), and took a single shot, from Fellows, over the final 45 minutes.
 But with a slim one-goal lead, the most important aspect of the game became defense, and the back line held.

-‘CAT SCRATCH: Linfield has won six straight matches against Pacific Lutheran to tie the all-time series record at 20-20…the Wildcats won just their second away game of the year, improving to 2-1-2 on their opponents’ fields…Marisa Specht (Fr., Eugene, Ore.) saw her first action since suffering an injury against George Fox on Sept.
+‘CAT SCRATCH: Linfield has won six straight matches against Pacific Lutheran to tie the all-time series record at 20-20…the Wildcats won just their second away game of the year, improving to 2-1-2 on their opponents’ fields…Marisa Specht (Soph., Eugene, Ore.) saw her first action since suffering an injury against George Fox on Sept.
 16.